-Lance Kam
+Lance Kam Chair of Graduate Studies Professor, Biomedical Engineering; Professor, Medical Sciences (in Medicine);

-Chair of Undergraduate Studies Professor, Biomedical Engineering; Professor, Medical Sciences (in Medicine); Director, Microscale Biocomplexity Laboratory
+Director, Microscale Biocomplexity Laboratory

-Micro- and nano-scale fabrication of biological systems.
+Micro- and nano-scale cellular engineering and mechanobiology.
+Immune engineering.

 Lance Kam and the Kam lab use surface and biomaterial engineering principles to reveal how living cells interpret the complex details of their surroundings.
 These cues, which include the microscale distribution of signaling proteins and local mechanical properties of the environment, allow cells to organize into functional tissues that carry out sophisticated behaviors.
 Current projects include the use of these principles to control the activation and function of immune cells, leading to next-generation systems that can harness adaptive immunity to treat disease.